laraluys/MLOps4ECM_day1/Monitoring/prometheus-grafana.md

 ### PromQL

 PromQL is the query language Prometheus uses to query the different metrics.
 A metrics consists of two parts.
-First the name of the metric itself.
-In the example below this is this <code>prometheus_http_requests_total</code>.
+First is the name of the metric itself.
+In the example below is this <code>prometheus_http_requests_total</code>.
 A second part are the labels.
 These can be set between curly brackets.
 The five possible labels for the http request metric in the example are given in the dropdown.

 <img src="images/promql1.png"  />
 <img src="images/promql2.png"  />

 When you run the empty statement you see several graphs.
 When you hover over these graphs you see the different values corresponding with the labels.
 In the image we are hovering over the blue graph.
-THis graph corresponds with the "metric" handler.
+This graph corresponds with the "metric" handler.
 We can also query to show a mectric with a specific label.
 This label is added in the curly brackets as follows.

 <img src="images/promql3.png"  />
 <img src="images/promql4.png"  />

 As you can see, now there is only one graph visibla instead of many.

 In PromQL there are different types of metrics.
-The two main ones are gauges which are metrics that can go up and down by a certain amount like the amount cpu frequency of a machine.
+The two main ones are gauges which are metrics that can go up and down by a certain amount like the cpu frequency of a device.
 Another type is the counter.
 This metric can only go up.
 However a lot of the time this does not tell us much.
 Therefore we can use functions like the <code>rate()</code> function which will show the rate per second of a certain counter.
 You might want to get the rate over the last minute or five minutes (meaning that it looks what the rate is in the last minute or over five minutes for every calculation).
 This can be done by adding <code>[1m]</code> or <code>[5m]</code> to your statement.
 An example of this can be seen in the image below

 <img src="images/promql5.png"  />
 <img src="images/promql6.png"  />

-If you want a more detailed explenation of these metrics plus more about the other types of metrics, you can watch the [this video](https://www.youtube.com/watch?v=fhx0ehppMGM&list=PLyBW7UHmEXgylLwxdVbrBQJ-fJ_jMvh8h&index=3)
+If you want a more detailed explanation of these metrics plus more about the other types of metrics, you can watch [this video](https://www.youtube.com/watch?v=fhx0ehppMGM&list=PLyBW7UHmEXgylLwxdVbrBQJ-fJ_jMvh8h&index=3)

 ## Grafana